 What can you do if suddenly you or your child experience a serious dental emergency?
-Locating an emergency dentist closeby that provides walk-in Emergency dental care can be difficult and stressful when you’re in pain.
+Locating an emergency dentist closeby that provides Emergency dental care can be difficult and stressful when you’re in pain.

 Our dental office in Woodbridge primarily offers pediatric dental services but we also provide adult dental care too.
 Since our Woodbridge dental office chiefly specializes on Pediatric Dental care, we’re able to treat both you or your child in the event of a dental emergency.

 Most Americans will experience some sort of dental emergency at least once or twice during their lifetime.
 Almost 100 million school & work hours are lost each year due to a sudden dental emergency, according to the Centers for Disease Control.
 There’s absolutely no way to predict when you’ll suddenly be faced with a serious dental emergency.
 It is however, comforting to know that in the event a dental emergency should occur, there is a dentist near you in Woodbridge that offers emergency dental care.